carpentries-lab/python-aos-lesson/episodes/05-git.md

 Git has a special *staging area* where it keeps track of things that have been added to the current changeset but not yet committed.

-> ## Staging Area
->
-> If you think of Git as taking snapshots of changes over the life of a project,
-> `git add` specifies *what* will go in a snapshot
-> (putting things in the staging area),
-> and `git commit` then *actually takes* the snapshot, and
-> makes a permanent record of it (as a commit).
-> If you don't have anything staged when you type `git commit`,
-> Git will prompt you to use `git commit -a` or `git commit --all`,
-> which is kind of like gathering *everyone* for the picture!
-> However, it's almost always better to
-> explicitly add things to the staging area, because you might
-> commit changes you forgot you made.
-(Going back to snapshots,
-> you might get the extra with incomplete makeup walking on
-> the stage for the snapshot because you used `-a`!)
-> Try to stage things manually,
-> or you might find yourself searching for "git undo commit" more
-> than you would like!
-{: .callout}

 ![The Git Staging Area](../fig/05-git-staging-area.svg)